 The gastrointestinal (GI) system is also affected.
 Kupffer cell hyperplasia occurs in the liver, along with portal infiltration and fatty degeneration.
 Hepatomegaly is rare.
 A pancarditis may develop secondary to extensive cellular infiltration and fibrosis (particularly in the East African form).
 Arrhythmia or cardiac failure can cause death before the development of CNS manifestations (including perivascular infiltration into the interstitium in the brain and spinal cord, leading to meningoencephalitis with edema, bleeding, and granulomatous lesions.

 In rare instances, parasitic transmission can result from blood transfusions.
-Accidental transmission in the laboratory has also been implicated in a small number of cases.
+Accidental transmission in the laboratory has been implicated in a small number of cases.

 All cases of African trypanosomiasis in the United States are imported from Africa by travelers to endemic areas.
 Infections among travelers are rare (< 1 case/year among US travelers).
 Most of these infections are caused by T brucei rhodesiense and are acquired in East African game parks.